lksv/las_control/TESTING_PROTOCOL.md

     * fill your email on 'Sledovane oblasti'
     * Your account shoud just be created and you should be logged in
     * You should see the olready created notification
+5. Editing 'Sledovane oblasti'
+  * You can enable/disable autocomplet for Address input
+  * Selectiong Address form place autocomplete sets GPS and center the map to the position.
+  * By clicking or draging an notification the edit form is opened.
+  * By entering to notifiaction's edit form, the map is centered to the notification.
+  * Creating new notification put Pin to the center of map.